 Is That Dude Natural?
 A Calculator To Help You Find Out…

-You might surf through social media and wonder if the physiques you see on a daily basis are achievable without a trip to your local 'underground pharmacy'.
+You might surf through social media and wonder if the physiques you see daily are achievable without a trip to your local ‘underground pharmacy’.

 Often, comparing yourself to others leaves you disheartened and deflated about your own progress.
 And, in many cases, these models and athletes claim to the bitter-end they achieved everything naturally.
 But did they really?
 In many cases, you can rely on what they say about as much as the bullshit supplements they’re trying to sell.

 But it’s easy to dismiss any well-sculpted physique as the product of steroids.